psalire/cmpe255-term-project/README.md

 By combining SMOTEENN with XGBoost, we were able gain +14% macro average accuracy gain on predicting the winners of NBA games and binary statistic results (e.g. which team has higher rebounds, assists, etc.).

 For example, the home team wins 59% of the time, so pure guessing that the home team wins results in 59% accuracy.
 Our trained model predicts the home team winner correctly with 74% accuracy -- a +15% improvement.

-See the powerpoint for more details
+See the pdf report and powerpoint for more details

 This was a final project for CMPE 255 @ SJSU.